-The 'site' must be an eligible residential building or eligible small business building with a NSW address.
+The 'site' must be a residential building or small business site with a NSW address (as applicable, depending on the activity definition - see section 3.3.2 of this document).

 For these purposes:

-- residential building means a building classified as a Building Code of Australia (BCA) Class 1, 2 or 4 building, and may include any non-habitable building on the same site, and - 'small business building' means a building comprising total floor space less than 200 square metres and classified as a BCA Class 5, 6, 7b, 8, 9 or 10 building.
+A 'residential building' means a building or part of a building classified as a Building Code of Australia (BCA) Class 1, 2 or 4 building, and may include any non-habitable building (BCA class 10a or 10b) on the same site.

+A 'small business site' means a site: